Egon Spengler: Character

 Egon Spengler is a tall, lanky, laconic, bespectacled, handsome member of the team responsible for the main theoretical framework for their paranormal/quantum studies, having earned over a dozen advanced degrees including parapsychology and nuclear engineering from New York University and Massachusetts Institute of Technology, respectively.
 He is socially awkward, as demonstrated by his stiff interactions with the Ghostbusters' secretary Janine Melnitz, and his reliance on Peter Venkman as a spokesperson for the group.

 Egon is the most serious and rigid member of the team.
 Of his hobbies, Egon states that he collects "spores, molds, and fungus", and claims that, as a child, the only toy he ever had was "part of a Slinky", which he straightened out.
 As implied in the first movie, Egon apparently is a junk food junkie, due to his affection for sweets and snack crackers.
 In the second film it is revealed that he and Ray like takeout foods like pizza, Asian, Greek, and Mexican cuisine; in the first film, there is also a scene where Egon dines on Chinese takeout with Peter and Ray, during which he eats egg rolls while he finishes building the proton packs.
 Despite being a stereotypical timid professor-like figure, Egon is prone to violent reactions when pushed too far temperamentally, as demonstrated by his attempt to assault Walter Peck.

-After Egon dies, the haunting in his farmhouse reveals that, like Ray, he was a skilled automotive mechanic, able to repair the Ecto-1's engine with his grandson Trevor as a poltergeist.
+After Egon dies, the haunting in his farmhouse reveals that, like Ray, he was a skilled automotive mechanic, evidently collected wrecked cars for parts when he was alive and able to repair the Ecto-1's engine with his grandson Trevor as a poltergeist.